MateusRodCosta/bign-handheld-thumbnailer/README.md

 ## How to install

+### From COPR (for Fedora)

+For users running Fedora 39, 40 or Rawhide (in either Atomic or non-Atomic variants), bign-handheld-thumbnailer has been packaged as a RPM.

+The RPMs can be downloaded from the [bign-handheld-thumbnailer COPR](https://copr.fedorainfracloud.org/coprs/mateusrodcosta/bign-handheld-thumbnailer/).
+For more info on how to install, refer to the COPR description.

+### Manual

 There are three pieces to get the thumbnailer running: a compiled `bign-handheld-thumbnailer` binary, the `bign-handheld-thumbnailer.thumbnailer` file and the needed mime type definitions from `bign-handheld-thumbnailer-3ds.xml`.

 Due to nautilus using a sandbox to run thumbnailers it's needed to install the binary in a place where the sandbox can access it, such as `/usr/bin`.